Home -> Filing Your Return -> Income Tax Software and Forms

 CRA's File my Return service allows eligible individuals with low income or a fixed income that is unchanged year-to-year to file their tax returns by answering a series of short questions and giving some personal information.
 This is done through a dedicated, automated phone service.
 Personalized invitation letters are sent to eligible Canadians in mid-February.
 The File my Return service is available 21 hours per day, from 6 am to 3 am Easter time, 7 days a week, throughout the tax-filing season.

-Although we recommend using tax software to file your return, you can file a return manually.
-Preprinted T1 personal income tax forms are available at the post office (2017 tax year is the last year these will be available), or using forms from Canada Revenue Agency (CRA).
+Although we recommend using tax software to file your return, you can file a return manually using forms from Canada Revenue Agency (CRA), which you print on your printer.
 If you live in Quebec, see Quebec personal income tax return forms.
 Tax filers who have filed paper tax forms in the past will receive a tax package by mail.
 These forms should arrive by the end of February.
-If you want to file on paper and have not received the tax package by mail by the end of February, you can call CRA at 1-855-330-3305 (English) or 1-855-330-3310 (French), or you can order them online at the above link to forms - scroll down the page for the buttons to order the Forms Book or the General Guide.
+If you want to file on paper and have not received the tax package by mail by the end of February, you can call CRA at 1-855-330-3305 (English) or 1-855-330-3310 (French), or you can order them online from CRA.

 Once you have prepared your return on paper, you can mail it (see the CRA web page where to mail your paper T1 return).